On the 10th day of Christmas, my true love gave to me ... an emergency fund.

 "It doesn't surprise us; we know every December we're going to be giving gifts," she says.
 "We can prepare for that.
 Or, if you have a car, you know you'll probably take it to the shop for something.
 Other things such as your health care deductible, you don't know when they might come up, but you can be certain that they will at some point."

-Having an emergency fund of three to six months' worth of income stashed away acts as a hedge against a potentially larger financial blow.
+Having an emergency fund of 3 to 6 months' worth of income stashed away acts as a hedge against a potentially larger financial blow.